-Fresh cardamom pods as well as its powder can be available in the market year around.
-Both varieties of pods are readily sold in the markets.
+Fresh cardamom pods, as well as its powder can be available in the market year around.
+Both the varieties of cardamom readily sold in the markets.
 "Elettaria" pods are small and light green, while 'Amomum" pods are larger and dark brown.
-Fresh pods should be heavy and give sweet aroma when rubbed with the finger tips.
+Fresh pods should be heavy for their size and give sweet aroma when rubbed with the fingertips.
 Avoid pods that appear light and that are with surface discoloration or spots, which may feature mold (fungal infection).

-The therapeutic properties of cardamom oil have found application in many traditional medicines as antiseptic and local anesthetic, and antioxidant in addition to play health promoting and disease preventing roles.
+The therapeutic properties of cardamom oil have found application in many traditional medicines as an antiseptic and local anesthetic, and antioxidant, besides playing health promoting and disease preventing roles.

 In general, cardamom seeds are one of the most sought-after ingredients in sweet and dessert preparations.
 The pod is split open to expose its underlying seeds either with fingers or using a small knife.
-The seeds are then crushed (powdered) using a pestle/mortar or hand-mill just before their addition in cooking.
-However, whole pods are preferred in savory dishes, which give a further punch to the recipe since their peel too contains significant amounts of valuable essential oils.
+The seeds are then crushed (powdered) using a pestle/mortar or hand-mill just before their addition to cooking.
+Often, whole pods preferred in savory dishes, which give a further punch to the recipe since their peel too contains significant amounts of precious essential oils.

 Here are some preparation tips:

-This delicate spice is being used as flavoring agent in both foods, soups and refreshing drinks.
+This delicate spice employed as a flavoring agent in foods, soups and refreshing drinks.

-It is used as a flavoring base in the preparation of tea, coffee, and cold beverages.
+It is used as a flavoring base for the preparation of tea, coffee, and cold beverages.

-Black cardamom (badi elaichi) is mostly preferred in savory dishes; to prepare rice-pilaf, meat stews, and lentil-curry in many parts of Nepal, India, and Pakistan.
+Black cardamom (badi elaichi) preferred mostly in savory dishes; to prepare rice pilaf, meat stews, and lentil curry in many parts of Nepal, India, and Pakistan.

 Use cardamom pods in small amounts.
 Too much of spices in the food can cause gastrointestinal irritation and stomach ulcers.
 (Medical disclaimer).

 ≻≻-Back to Spices from Cardamom.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.